S.B. 453 (signed into law April 2, 2008)

 Application.
-A natural person, an individual, or a corporation, government or governmental subdivision or agency, trust, estate, partnership, cooperative or association (collectively, Entity) conducting business in SC, and owning or licensing computerized data or other data that includes PI.
+A natural person, commercial or legal entity, government or governmental subdivision or agency conducting business in SC (collectively, Entity), and owning or licensing data that includes PI.

 Security Breach Definition.
 Unauthorized access to and acquisition of computerized data that was not rendered unusable through encryption, redaction, or other methods that compromises the security, confidentiality, or integrity of PI maintained by the Entity, when illegal use of the information has occurred or is reasonably likely to occur or use of the information creates a material risk of harm to a resident.

 - Good-faith acquisition of PI by an employee or agent of the Entity for the purposes of its business is not a breach of the security of the system if the PI is not used or subject to further unauthorized disclosure.